fairlearn/fairlearn/docs/user_guide/assessment.rst

 * For a speech-to-text application, the harm could be measured by disparities in the word error rate for different group, measured by the number of mistakes in a transcript divided by the overall number of words.

-Note that in some cases, harms might not be readily identifiable.
+Note that in some cases, harms might not be readily quantifiable.
 In these cases, we might choose to use a closely related variable to stand in for the missing variable.
 For example, suppose that in the job screening scenario, we have data on whether the candidate passes